soubhagya-dev93/ImageForensics/README.md

 ---

-## ⚠️ Important limitations — read before relying on this for real investigations
+## Note

-This tool uses classic image forensics heuristics.
-It's a useful **screening aid**, not definitive proof of tampering:
+This tool uses classic image forensics heuristics (edge, noise, ELA, face detection) as an investigative screening aid — results are leads to investigate further, not standalone proof of tampering.

-- **It does not detect AI-generated images directly.** Distinguishing a genuinely AI-generated image from a real photo is a different problem from detecting edits to a real photo, and reliably requires a trained neural network classifier — outside the scope of this version.
-- **Face count alone is not evidence of tampering** — a photo can legitimately contain zero, one, or many real faces.
-- **Low noise, high edge density, or ELA hotspots can have innocent explanations** (JPEG re-compression, camera settings, lighting, resizing) — treat flagged results as leads to investigate further, not conclusions.
-- Results should be **corroborated with other evidence** in any real investigative context, not used as a standalone determination.

 ---